 - Morning sickness, evening sickness, all day sickness, no sickness, there’s no way of knowing.

-- You will be a different shape and size from morning to night, food, hydration, stress, sleep, exercise, everything will have it’s own little input on the way your body behaves.
+- You will be a different shape and size from morning to night; food, hydration, stress, sleep, exercise, everything will have its own little input on the way your body behaves.

 Loving yourself is no easy task and it is even harder when you’re aware that people are watching your body change with you.
 I’ve received countless messages saying I’m too big, too small, I’m going to kill my baby by exercising, I shouldn’t eat this or that.
 My motto: DO YOU.
-I started loving my body around fourteen weeks, it was at the time that I could come out publicly and let others know, which enabled me to feel less pressured into having to hide something.
+I started loving my body around 14 weeks, it was at the time that I could come out publicly and let others know, which enabled me to feel less pressured into having to hide something.
 I also found that once I had more of a bump I wanted to show it off.
 You go from wearing everything as baggy as possible to wanting to highlight the little human you are growing.

 - Have a wardrobe clear out, not throw out.
-Have a look at you wardrobe and pick out the items you feel you can comfortably wear right now and over the next couple of months, then think of little accessories or staples that could go with them to make you feel comfy.
-Elasticated skirts like this one are perfect hot summer days when you know you’re going to expand as the day goes on.
+Have a look at your wardrobe and pick out the items you feel you can comfortably wear right now and over the next couple of months, then think of little accessories or staples that could go with them to make you feel comfy.
+Elasticated skirts like this one are perfect on hot summer days when you know you’re going to expand as the day goes on.

-- Unfollow and Follow, since falling pregnant the accounts i’ve chosen to follow have changed, i’ve unfollowed people who left me feeling self conscious and moved onto more body positive people like @bodyposipanda and @emilyskyefit – these accounts encourage me to stay real and be honest with how i’m feeling.
+- Unfollow and Follow; since falling pregnant the accounts I’ve chosen to follow have changed, I’ve unfollowed people who left me feeling self-conscious and moved onto more body positive people like @bodyposipanda and @emilyskyefit – these accounts encourage me to stay real and be honest with how I’m feeling.
 You will always have good and bad days, it’s normal.

 - Take photos.
 Now I know this might be hard for some of you so just take the photo and leave it alone, don’t even look at it if you don’t want to but don’t delete it.
 One day soon you’ll look back with fresh eyes and a beautiful baby and think, damn, how gorgeous was my body.